LeibnizPhDNetwork/Survey/README.md

  „Other“ to 97;
  "N/A" to 96.

-Keep original names of the vriables, e.g. „c_4“
+Keep original names of the vriables, e.g. „c_4“.
+Numerical numbers will get an n as suffix.

 Example for a loop: